komal769/ETHADV/README.md

 Interact with the DApp:

-- Use the provided buttons to deposit and withdraw Ether.
+- Use the provided interface to view candidates and vote for them.
 - Ensure sufficient Ether balance in your MetaMask wallet for transactions.

 ## Contributing